Bathurst Spring Spectacular

 Mitchell Conservatorium of Music Scholarships; 2BS Community Charities; Bathurst Uniting Support Services; PCYC.

-Please bring your cup and a plate of delicious food to share.
+Please bring your chair, a cup and a plate of food to share.